 RP filed an application seeking directions to respondents to repay jointly and severally a sum to the CD in terms of section 44.
 The AA noted that as per regulation 35A of the CIRP Regulations, RP is required to make determination within 115 days and make an application before the AA within 135 days of commencement of CIRP.
 It observed that the RP filed the application on the 389th day of the CIRP.
 He filed the application after he filed application for approval of resolution plan.
 He did not make any determination, rather he has heavily relied on the Forensic Auditor's Report and has not given any independent reasons for determination of preferential transactions.
-The AA observed: "The feeling is inescapable that the RP has filed the application under section 43 read with section 44 of the Code only to avoid adverse scrutiny on the part of the IBBI and not with any real intention to pursue the alleged preferential transactions to their logical end."
-Accordingly, it dismissed the application.
+The AA observed: "The feeling is inescapable that the RP has filed the application under section 43 read with section 44 of the Code only to avoid adverse scrutiny on the part of the IBBI and not with any real intention to pursue the alleged preferential transactions.